 Guadeloupe herself offers lots of opportunity for adventure and a fantastic water experience.
 The two wings of the butterfly are named Basse-Terre and Grand-Terre (the west and east respectively), with the less developed Basse-Terre home to an extensive natural park and tropical forest.

 Grand-Terre is where you’ll begin your adventure sailing Guadeloupe, in the main town of Pointe-a-Pitre.
 With its unmistakably French vibe, the city makes a great starting point for any yachting vacation, and it’s here where you’ll find a great selection of Sailo boat rental options.
 Discover vibrant markets, fascinating museums and colorful colonial districts perfect for lazy strolling.

 Remember that Guadeloupe is part of France, and you’re unlikely to encounter much in the way of English being spoken away from the tourist centers.
 If your French is a bit rusty, don’t worry, even the basics will go a long way, and locals are often eager to help passing yachtsmen.
 Go with the flow and you’re sure to have an incredible sailing trip in Guadeloupe!

 Sailing in Guadeloupe

-From Pointe-a-Pitre, which is located in the center of the island, you’ll be spoilt for choice when it comes to sailing in Guadeloupe.
-Many choose to circumnavigate the islands over the course of a week long sailing trip, or head to nearby Dominica to explore a whole other cultural experience.
+From Pointe-a-Pitre, which is located in the center of the island, you’ll be spoilt for choice when it comes to things to do on or around the water.
+Many choose to circumnavigate the islands over the course of a week-long charter, or head to nearby Dominica for a whole other cultural experience.